joaomelo/auth-mech/README.md

+--- THIS PROJECT IS NO LONGER SUPPORTED.
+THE CODE IS KEPT HERE FOR HISTORICAL REASONS ---

 # Auth-mech

 Complements Firebase Authentication service with opinionated approaches to state change observation, treat email verification as default, and fuse user data from the auth engine and an arbitrary Firestore collection.